vermont42/Conjuguer/README.md

 ## Conjuguer

 **Conjuguer** is a nascent iOS™ app for learning French verb conjugations.
-Eventually, **Conjuguer** will conjugate _all_ French verbs, regular and irregular, in **all** French verb tenses.
+Eventually, **Conjuguer** will conjugate _all_ French verbs, regular and irregular, in _all_ French verb tenses.

 **Conjuguer** shares and will share features with its Spanish-verb predecessor, [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467?mt=8), but **Conjuguer** represents conjugation irregularities in a more parsimonious manner, allowing **Conjuguer** to conjugate more verbs.
 All of them, in fact.

-Unlike Conjugar, **Conjuguer** will contain frequency-of-use data for all verbs, which will allow learners to focus their studies on the most important verbs.
+Unlike Conjugar, **Conjuguer** contains verb frequency-of-use data, which allows learners to focus their studies on the most important verbs.

 ### Screenshots